sadsfae/ansible-nagios/README.md

 **What does it do?**
    - Automated deployment of Nagios on CentOS or RHEL
-     * Generates service checks, and hosts from Ansible inventory
+     * Generates service checks, and monitored hosts from Ansible inventory
      * Wraps Nagios in SSL via Apache
-     * Approach was inspired from the official [ansible examples](https://github.com/ansible/ansible-examples)
+     * Templating inspired from the official [ansible examples](https://github.com/ansible/ansible-examples)

 **Requirements**
    - RHEL7 or CentOS7+ server/client with no modifications